sagnikbanerjee15/Finder/README.md

 ./install.sh
 ```

 ## Executing FINDER with Sample data

 Please follow the following the instructions to generate gene annotations using *Arabidopsis thaliana*.
-A CSV file template has been provided with the release in `example/Arabidopsis_thaliana_metadata.csv`.
+A `csv` file template has been provided with the release in `example/Arabidopsis_thaliana_metadata.csv`.
 Keep all the headers intact and replace the data with your samples of choice.
-Also note, that FINDER can work with both data downloaded from NCBI and also with data on local directories.
+Also note, that FINDER can work with both data downloaded from `NCBI` and also with data on local directories.
 Below is a detailed description of the each column of the metadata file.

 | Column Name      | Column Description                                           | Mandatory |
 | :--------------- | :----------------------------------------------------------- | :-------- |